-In establishing whether significant pollution of controlled waters is being caused, or whether there is a significant possibility of such pollution being caused, the local authority should have regard for any technical guidance issued by the Environment.
+In establishing whether significant pollution of controlled waters is being caused, or whether there is a significant possibility of such pollution being caused, the local authority should have regard for any technical guidance issued by the Environment Agency to support this Guidance.
 If the authority considers it likely that land might be contaminated land on such grounds, it should consult the Agency and have strong regard to the Agency's advice.